MicrosoftDocs/azure-docs/articles/machine-learning/samples-notebooks.md

 ## Connect to a workspace

-Some of the sample use `MLClient.from_config()` to connect to a workspace.
-For these samples to work, you'll need to a configuration file in the directory where you run the notebook, or a parent directory.
+Some of the samples use `MLClient.from_config()` to connect to a workspace.
+For these samples to work, you need a configuration file in the directory where you run the notebook, or a parent directory.

 The configuration file is created for you on the Azure Machine Learning compute instance.
 To use the code on your own notebook server or DSVM, create the configuration file manually.
 Use either of the following methods: